TymeFly/eel/README.md

 times.
 This could be useful if an expression makes use of functions that return different values each time the expression is evaluated, for example reading the current date/time, examining the file system, generating random numbers or reading a counter.
-Alternatively, the expression could be evaluated with a different Symbols Table (see below) which could also cause EEL to return a different Result (see below).
+Alternatively, the expression could be evaluated with a different SymbolsTable (see below) which could also cause EEL to return a different Result (see below).

 EEL Expressions are built using a fluent API; the entry point is `Eel.factory()`.
 In addition, there are